tedlee21/PyTest-Wizard/README.md

 ## Further Guidelines and Installation

-Ensure that you've read through the confluence page (linked below) for more details regarding installation, and usage with WISI code and firmware.
+Ensure that you've read through the confluence page for more details regarding installation, and usage with WISI code and firmware.

 * [Confluence Guide](https://incanetworks.atlassian.net/wiki/spaces/DTW/pages/2750251017/Inca+QA+Test+Wizard)